-The analysis of atmospheric entry at Earth was done using the three-degree-of-freedom version of the Program to Optimize Simulated Trajectories $(POST)^{13}$ assuming a standard 1976 atmosphere.
+The analysis of atmospheric entry at Earth was done using the three-degree-of-freedom version of the Program to Optimize Simulated Trajectories (POST)13 using the standard 1976 atmosphere.
 Entry velocities were kept constant at an inertial value of 11.1 km/sec.
 Atmospheric interface was assumed to occur at an altitude of 125 km.
-Entry flight path angles were varied to within $1/20^{th}$ of a degree over a five degree corridor so as to closely evaluate skip-out boundaries for each diameter.
-This level of resolution was needed because many of the more favorable ballute entry trajectories are those that are near the limits of skip-out, spending a significant amount of time in the upper atmosphere.
+Entry flight path angles were varied to within 1/20th of a degree over a five degree corridor so as to closely evaluate skip-out boundaries for each diameter.
+This level of resolution was also needed because many of the more favorable ballute entry trajectories are those that enter near the limits of skip-out and spend a significant amount of time in the upper atmosphere.

-For this study, multiple entry trajectory strategies were investigated.
-In all cases, the ballute was assumed deployed in-space prior to reaching atmospheric interface.
+For this study three main entry strategies were investigated.
+In all three, the ballute was assumed deployed inspace prior to reaching the atmospheric interface.
 The first strategy consisted of using the ballute through the entire entry.
-An alternative strategy is to simply jettison the ballute after some predetermined velocity decrement has occurred.
+Recognizing that this approach may stress the design requirements of the ballute by exposing it to significant dynamic pressures and thermal loading, an alternative strategy is to simply jettison the ballute after some predetermined velocity decrement has occurred.
 This concept represents a hybrid aerocapture/direct entry approach that attempts to use the ballute to dissipate energy until the lunar entry becomes similar to entry from low Earth orbit.
-In this strategy, the trajectory segment that made use of the ballute was flown with a zero angle-of-attack.
-Subsequent to ballute jettison, ballistic and lifting (L/D=0.3) CEV trajectory options were investigated.
-An L/D of 0.3 is based upon that provided by the Apollo capsule at its trimmed angle of attack.
+Portions of trajectories using the ballute were flown with a zero angle of attack.
+The second and third strategies investigated involved the manner in which the entry vehicle was flown after ballute jettison, either at a ballistic zero angle of attack or with a moderate lift of drag ratio of 0.3.
+The latter value of L/D is based upon that provided by the Apollo capsule at its trimmed angle of attack.